adharris98/DraftCompanion/README.md

 - Google Cloud

 ## Moving Forward
-- (As of 10/12) Some of the more recent updates I have done on the backend have not made their way to the live site yet, but I plan on pushing those changes soon
+- (As of 10/12) Some of the more recent updates I have done on the backend have not made their way to the live site yet, but I plan on pushing those changes soon.
 - The namesake for this website, the DraftCompanion, is currently the only tool I had planned that has not shipped.
 The DraftCompanion tool will give users the ability to analyze their draft while it is happening and will give them suggestions on who they should pick or ban next to maximize their advantage over their opponent.

 ## How to use the DraftCompanion Web App